These pages do not apply outside Great Britain.

 If a person applying for a job does not tell the employer about the stammer, how far may that affect any rights they have under the Equality Act 2010?
 This page assumes that the stammer is a "disability" as defined.

-Whether and when a job applicant should talk to a potential employer about the stammer is largely not a legal question.
-It is discussed in BSA's employment leaflet for people who stammer (link to BSA website).
-It discusses particularly the possibility of mentioning the stammer at the start of the interview, in a positive way.
+Whether, when and how a job applicant should talk to a potential employer about the stammer is largely not a legal question.
+It is discussed in BSA's guide: Job applications and interviews for people who stammer/ stutter.
+Amongst other things this invites you to look at strengths your stammer may have given you, which you can point out to employers.

-This page focusses on legal issues.
-Much of it is on the possibility of letting the employer know in advance of the interview or assessment.
+This web page on the other hand focuses on legal issues.
+Much of it is about the possibility of letting the employer know about the stammer in advance of the interview or assessment.
 However, it also says something about letting the employer know at the interview itself.

 Also note that there are rules restricting how far an employer can lawfully ask about disability before making a job offer - see Pre-employment enquiries.